How the rule of law dies in Poland

 Then, in December 2017, PiS pushed through parliament a new law on the Supreme Court, stipulating the forced retirement of dozens of judges, so that 70 of 120 Supreme Court judges would be replaced.

 The report received widespread and prominent support.
-On 2 July 2018 the European Commission started the procedure which led Poland to being taken to the CJEU in September.
+On 2 July 2018 the European Commission started the procedure which led Poland to being taken to the ECJ in September.
 The court issued an interim measure to stop implementation of the law.
 The Polish government withdrew its changes.
 It was a victory for the rule of law.

 But this case addressed only one aspect of the systematic demolition of Poland's independent judiciary by the governing party.
 In 2018, new legislation allowed Poland's Minister of Justice and Prosecutor General to appoint every single person involved in the investigation, prosecution and adjudication of disciplinary charges against ordinary judges in Poland.
 The minister, who serves since 2016 also as prosecutor general, appointed new national disciplinary officials who began to initiate disciplinary investigations against judges openly critical of his efforts to subdue Poland's independent judiciary.